den-materials/mapping-wireframes/README.md

 ## Hosting your prototype

-The easiest way to show your prototype to us, a client, or other members of your team is gh-pages.
-Since you're already using github to source-control your project, it might be wise to simply do your work on the gh-pages branch so that each push deploys your project to a live site.
+The easiest way to show your prototype to us, a client, or other members of your team is `gh-pages`.
+Since you're already using github to source-control your project, it might be wise to simply do your work on the `gh-pages` branch so that each push deploys your project to a live site.

-If you've forgotten how to create new branches or deploy to gh-pages, [check out our previous lesson on it](https://github.com/den-wdi-2/git-branching-and-pages).
+If you've forgotten how to create new branches or deploy to `gh-pages`, [check out our previous lesson on it](https://github.com/den-materials/git-branching-and-pages).

 ## Start prototyping!